petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 (Total time spent on the page across all views) ÷ (The total number of views) * 100
 ```

-## Total Individuals
+## Total Individuals or Unique Visitors

 This is the total number of individuals that are identified by a unique `userId` (i.e. user ID).

 A visitor to your site is assigned a unique `userId`.
-When the visitor logs in with their email, their analytics data will continue to be associated with this `userId`.
-If the visitor previously logged in and was already assigned a `userId`, the analytics data will be associated with this previously assigned `userId` instead.

-A new `userId` is assigned if the visitor uses a different browser, logs in with a different email address, or clears their browser cookies.

-## Unique Visitors

-This is the total number of individuals that are identified by a unique `userId` (i.e. user ID).

-A visitor to your site is assigned a unique `userId`.
-When the visitor logs in with their email, their analytics data will continue to be associated with this `userId`.
+When the visitor logs in with their email address, their analytics data will continue to be associated with this `userId`.
 If the visitor previously logged in and was already assigned a `userId`, the analytics data will be associated with this previously assigned `userId` instead.

 A new `userId` is assigned if the visitor uses a different browser, logs in with a different email address, or clears their browser cookies.

 ## Views